 Tourist season will also affect the cost of a ticket, so the most expensive time to fly to Puerto Rico is when the cold weather hits the mainland United States.
 From December to April, Puerto Rico receives most of its visitors who are trying to catch a break from winter weather.
 This is also the best time to visit Puerto Rico because it’s the dry season.

 After you’ve made flight reservations, it’s time to look at booking a room.
 Hostels, hotels, resorts, and Airbnb are the most popular accommodation options for guests that cater to various price points.
-Budget travelers are better off choosing hostels, which will save you more money.
+Budget travelers are better off choosing hostels, which will save them more money.

 The next items to tackle on your list are food and drink.
 Unlike airfare and accommodation, you can’t prepay for meals unless you’re purchasing an all-inclusive package at a resort.
 While resorts offer you convenience, it’s a lot more fun to head off to a good restaurant in town, so you can taste authentic Puerto Rican food.